What Do Blue Jays Eat?

 Small Animals:

-Blue jays are known for their opportunistic feeding habits, and they will eat small animals such as snails, worms, and frogs.
+Blue jays are known for their opportunistic feeding habits, and they eat small animals such as snails, worms, and frogs.

 They have been observed raiding the nests of other birds to eat their eggs and young.
 They are also known to catch and eat small mammals, such as mice and voles.